 RESEARCH METHODS/DATA ANALYSIS - qualitative or quantitative data analysis (applications to social sciences or health sciences recommended).

 A specific data analysis (quantitative or qualitative) course in a social science discipline (e.g., psychology, anthropology, sociology, criminology).
 Similar courses in areas such as education, health science, and human services are also accepted.

-If the data analysis content was contained within a “research methods” course, you should provide a course description and a syllabus to document this content.
-Data analysis must make up at least 70% of the course content.
+If the data analysis content was contained within a “research methods” course, you should provide a copy of the syllabus to document this content.

 Introductory statistics taken to meet the lower division math requirement in a GE pattern is not accepted UNLESS it meets a stated data analysis requirement for a social science major (e.g., psychology, anthropology, sociology, criminology) and your course work includes at least 1 research methods course in the social science major or a more general research methods course for the “social sciences” that is required for the major.
 Please provide documentation of these requirements.

 HUMAN DEVELOPMENT OVER THE LIFE SPAN/HEALTH ISSUES - exclusive focus on human biological development over the life span/health issues.

 A course that includes content such as human biological development over the life span, the biological bases of behavior, and health issues over the life span (covers prenatal to old age).

 Introductory Biology courses, cell/human biology, human sexuality, etc. are not accepted.